 - Other departmental faculty, by providing an encouraging and supportive environment that models Christ's command to love one another

-- Calvin College, by providing a group of faculty and students who can serve as a resource when computing and information systems-related problems confront the college
+- Calvin University, by providing a group of faculty and students who can serve as a resource when computing and information systems-related problems confront the university

 - Our strategic partners, by providing access to our educational process, our expertise and our students